Charlie and a Half: Casting

-After the initial script was developed, director Davidson cast Edna Fleidel and Arie Elias as Charlie’s parents, Flora and Zaki, and selected Elisheva Michaeli and Nathan Kogan to portray Gila’s parents, Sima and Chaim.
+After the initial script was developed, director Davidson cast Edna Fleidel and Arie Elias as Charlie’s parents, Flora and Zaki, and selected Elisheva Michaeli and Nathan Cogan to portray Gila’s parents, Sima and Chaim.
 Davidson recalled "I was looking for older actors who could convincingly portray warm, authentic Mizrahi characters—people of the people, full of life wisdom, without rudeness or vulgarity.
 For the Ashkenazi parents, Elisheva and Nathan were ideal in age, appearance, and experience, both in theater and film."

-The casting of Gila, Charlie’s romantic interest, proved more challenging.
+The casting of Gila, Charlie's romantic interest, proved more challenging.
 Davidson wants a young actress who would convey both beauty and assertiveness, as well as the appearance of a daughter from a wealthy family.
 Among the final candidates were singers Edna Lev and Ilanit.
 However, the role ultimately went to 17-year-old Chaya Katzir, a "native of north Tel Aviv" and former winner of the "Israeli Girl" pageant, who had no prior acting experience.
 She was later sent to represent Israel in the Miss World competition, which was held in London, where she was crowned third runner-up.
 According to Davidson, he discovered Katzir during a visit to Sheraton Beach in Tel Aviv and invited her to audition.
 During the screen test, she was asked to deliver the line "I love you" to Barkan, which convinced the production team to cast her.
 The role of Miko, was considered the most difficult to cast.
 Although a public casting call was issued, Davidson eventually discovered David Shoshan through a televised report on a workers’ protest in Yeruham, where Shoshan, then 13, was interviewed.
 Davidson recalled "During the entire search, I couldn’t shake the image of this boy.
 When we met, I knew immediately he was right for the part.”
 Davidson arranged a meeting and subsequently cast him in the role.
 Despite having a different Moroccan accent than Geula Noni, who played his sister Lily, Davidson chose to overlook the inconsistency, just as he had with the varied accents of Arie Elias and Edna Fleidel.
 Shoshan later recalled "a philosophical kid, just like in the film.
 When Boaz Davidson saw me, he was thrilled."
 Shoshan born in Morocco, Shoshan immigrated to Israel at the age of one.
 While his father moved to Canada, he and his family settled in Yeruham.